briyoon/midi-to-cc.tweaked/README.md

 Used https://minecraft.gamepedia.com/Note_Block to find noteblock ranges and sound names!

 # Problems
+- Reliably finding tracks
   - I was using metacommand = 3 to find tracks however this is not it. musescore is able to tell the different tracks apart.
 Maybe look at status messages?
 I see there are channels assigned to events too but in musescore for rickroll3.mid, DRUMS and bongo are on the same channel but different staffs/tracks.
   - Maybe I can search for both metacommand and channel number?
 - Accuratly finding ranges for tracks.
   - (Most) MineCraft sounds can only play 2 octaves.
 I need to figure out a way to reliably find the range and adjust properly.